RazanAb88/efg_gentamicin_resistance/README.md

 - Superimposing EF-G variants onto the 70S ribosome with gentamicin
 - Visualising wild-type and mutant structures using **Biopython** and **NGL Viewer**
 - Structuring the codebase for modularity and reproducibility

+## Machine Learning Component

+This workflow uses AlphaFold 3, a state-of-the-art deep learning model, as the machine learning component for structural prediction.
+EF-G FASTA sequences derived from WGS data were submitted to the AlphaFold server, and predicted models were used for structural comparison, confidence assessment, and mutation impact analysis within ribosomal complexes.

+## Disclaimer This repository was created independently by Razan to demonstrate technical expertise in computational biology, Python-based structural analysis, and reproducible workflow design.
+While the underlying biological study originates from her PhD research, the coding workflow, visualisation pipeline, and documentation presented here were developed separately for portfolio and educational purposes.
+Scientific questions and interpretations were guided by the original supervisory team.

 ## Scientific Workflows